 System administrators may want to prevent shut down of their Windows-based computers for various reasons.
-The Windows operating system displays various options like options like Ease of Access, Power options, Sign-in options, etc, on the login screen.
+The Windows operating system displays various options like Ease of Access, Power options, Sign-in options, etc, on the login screen.
 If you wish to remove the Power or Shutdown button from Windows 10/8/7 login screen, then you will have to edit the Windows Registry.
 You can also hide the Power button from the Start menu if you wish.
-Let us see how to hide or remove Shutdown or Power button from Windows 10 Login Screen, Start Menu, WinX Menu, CTRL+ALT+DEL screen, Alt+F4 Shut Down menu.
-When you do this, the Shut Down, Restart, Sleep, and Hibernate commands are removed.
+Let us see how to hide or remove the Shutdown or Power button from Windows 10 Login Screen, Start Menu, WinX Menu, CTRL+ALT+DEL screen, Alt+F4 Shut Down menu.
+When you do this, the Shut Down, Restart, Sleep and Hibernate commands are removed.

 Create a system restore point before you begin.

 To get started, open the Registry Editor.
 Press Win+R in combination to bring up the Run dialog box.
 Type, regedit in the empty field of the run dialog and hit Enter.

 In the Registry Editor, use the left sidebar to navigate to the following key:

 HKEY_LOCAL_MACHINE\ SOFTWARE\ Microsoft\ Windows\ CurrentVersion\ Policies\ System

 In the list of items on the right, find this entry – shutdownwithoutlogon value and double-click it.

 Double-click on it set the value to 0 in the “Value data” box and then click OK

 Exit Registry Editor and restart your computer to make the changes visible.
 When you